Injured at work in Wyoming? It happens. This is what you need to know.

 Please note that this is NOT legal advice, just a few helpful tips.

 1: Write things down!
 Memories fade and mistakes occurr.
 Writing things down as soon as you can about the situation can be EXTREMELY helpful down the road.
 What happened?
 Who was there?
 What was your role in the situation?
 It doesn't have to be fancy, or official, just jot down your memories as soon as you can after the situation.
 If possible, having any witnesses write down what they remember can also be very helpful as time goes on.
+Here is a link to the official injury report form from Wyoming Worker's Compensation.

 2: Be honest.
 Yes, fraud of the system does occurr, and the state agency is very aware of this.
 That doesn't mean that you should bend or distort your report in order to make the situation sound more legitimate.
 Just be honest and work with the case manager and healthcare providers to provide the most complete and accurate information available.